ChickenProp/chickenprop.github.com/drafts/classification-pd-likes.md

 The only Nash equilibrium is Study/Study, which is also socially optimal.

-### Stag hunt: $W > Y > Z > X$ (two games)
+### [Stag hunt](https://en.wikipedia.org/wiki/Stag_hunt): $W > Y > Z > X$ (two games)

-You can either hunt Stag or Hare (sometimes Rabbit).
+You can either hunt Stag or Hare (sometimes "Rabbit").
 If you both hunt Stag, you successfully catch a stag between you, which is great.
 If you both hunt Hare, you each catch a hare, which is fine.
 You can catch a hare by yourself, but if you hunt Stag and your playmate hunts Hare, you get nothing.

 This also works with $Y = Z$.
-If $Y > Z$ then two people hunting Hare get in each other's way slightly.
+If $Y > Z$ then two people hunting Hare get in each other's way.

 The Nash equilibria are at Stag/Stag and Hare/Hare, and Stag/Stag is socially optimal.
-Hare/Hare might be the worst possible social result, though I think this game is usually formulated with $2Z > Y + X$.
+Hare/Hare might be the worst possible social result, though I think this game is usually described with $2Z > Y + X$.

 See: [The Schelling Choice is "Rabbit", not "Stag"](https://www.lesswrong.com/posts/zp5AEENssb8ZDnoZR/the-schelling-choice-is-rabbit-not-stag).

-### The Abundant Commons: $X > W > ? > ?$ (five games)
+### The Abundant Commons: $X > W > _ > _$ (five games)

 You can Take some resource from the commons, or you can Leave it alone.
 There's plenty of resource to be taken, and you'll always be better off taking it.
-But if you and your playmate both play Take, you get in each other's way (unless $X = W$).
+But if you and your playmate both play Take, you get in each other's way and reduce efficiency (unless $X = W$).

 If $2W > X + Y$ then you don't intefere with each other significantly; the socially optimal result is also the Nash equilibrium.
-But if $2W < X + Y$ then the cost of interfering is more than the value of resource either of you can take, and some means of coordinating one person to Take and one to Leave would be socially valuable.
+But if $2W < X + Y$ then the total cost of interfering is more than the value of resource either of you can take, and some means of coordinating one person to Take and one to Leave would be socially valuable.

 If $Y > Z$ then if (for whatever reason) you Leave the resource, you'd prefer your partner Takes it.
 If $Z > Y$ you'd prefer them to also Leave it.

 An interesting case here is $X > W > Z > Y$ and $X + Y > 2W$.
-T/L and L/T are social optimal, but the L player would prefer literally any other outcome.
+Take/Leave and Leave/Take are social optimal, but the Leave player would prefer literally any other outcome.

+Take/Take is the only Nash equilibrium.

-### Farmer's Dilemma: $Y > W > X > Z$ (two games)
+### [Farmer's Dilemma](http://reasonableapproximation.net/2015/05/05/farmers-dilemma.html): $Y > W > X > Z$ (two games)

 In the "Farmer's Dilemma" formulation, you can Work (pitch in to help build a mutual resource) or Shirk (not do that).
 If either of you Works, it provides more than its cost to both of you.
-Ideally, you want to Shirk while your opponent Works; but if your opponent Shirks, you'd rather Work.
+Ideally, you want to Shirk while your playmate Works; but if your playmate Shirks, you'd rather Work than leave the work undone.
+The nash equilibria are at Work/Shirk and Shirk/Work.

 If $2W > X + Y$ then the socially optimal outcome is Work/Work, and a means to coordinate on that outcome would be socially useful.
 If $2W < X + Y$, the socially optimal outcome is for one player to Work while the other Shirks, but with no obvious choice for which one of you it should be.

-Also known as Chicken, Hawk/Dove and Snowdrift.
+Also known as [Chicken](https://en.wikipedia.org/wiki/Chicken_%28game%29), Hawk/Dove and Snowdrift.

-### Anti-coordination: $? > ? > W > Z$ (two games)
+### Anti-coordination: $_ > _ > W > Z$ (two games)

 In this game, the goal is to play a different move than your playmate.
 If $X = Y$ then there's no reason to prefer one move over another, but if they're not equal there'll be some maneuvering around who gets which reward.
 If you're not happy with the outcome, then changing the move you play will harm your playmate more than it harms you.
+The Nash equilibria are when you play different moves, and these are socially optimal.

 ### Prisoner's Dilemma/Too Many Cooks: $Y > W > Z > X$

 Covered in preamble.

-I'm a little surprised that this is the only case where I've wanted to rename the game depending on the social preference of the outcomes.
-Thinking about it, the only other games where $X + Y$ isn't forced to be greater or less than $2X$ are the Farmer's Dilemma and the Abundant Commons
+(I'm a little surprised that this is the only case where I've wanted to rename the game depending on the social preference of the outcomes.
+That said, the only other games where $X + Y$ isn't forced to be greater or less than $2X$ are the Farmer's Dilemma and the Abundant Commons, and those are the ones I'd most expect to want to split in future.)

 ### A graph